lupyuen/nuttx-star64/README.md

 # Strange Workaround for TFTP Timeout with U-Boot Bootloader

-__TODO:__ Why does TFTP time out so often on our SBC?
+Why does TFTP time out so often on our SBC?
 Is it because our TFTP Server sends packets too quickly to our SBC?
-Can we [__throttle our TFTP Server__](https://github.com/altugbakan/rs-tftpd/blob/main/src/worker.rs#L128) to send packets slower?

 Frequent TFTP Timeouts ("T" below) are affecting our NuttX Testing on Star64 JH7110 SBC.
 Effective transfer rate is only 430 kbps!